 Subject: Mind-body problem and the definition of identity

-Thank you for your email of 18 November, with your second essay for Pathways Philosophy of Mind, in response to the question, 'What is Identity?
+Thank you for your email of 17 August, with your second essay for the Philosophy of Mind program, in response to the question, 'What is identity?
 What is the relevance of a definition of 'identity' to the problem of the relation between mind and body?'

 All the best,